 Literacy Action Network is a statewide professional membership organization supporting Minnesota Adult Basic Education (ABE).
 LAN works to improve professionalism in the ABE field through high-quality professional development opportunities such as hosting the Summer Institute conference; to be a proactive organization whose presence is instrumental at statewide meetings and discussions concerning ABE; and to advocate for adult literacy programs.

-Literacy Minnesota promotes and supports the use of volunteers in adult education programs, specifically through volunteer recruitument, training, and placement.
+Literacy Minnesota promotes and supports the use of volunteers in adult education programs, specifically through volunteer recruitment, training, and placement.
 In addition, Literacy Minnesota provides technology support for ABE professionals and volunteers, and supports managers and instructors in building quality distance learning (DL) opportunities based on established best practices.
 DL experts also vet DL platforms for statewide use, coordinate DL policy and procedures, and communicate DL information to the ABE field via newsletter articles and more.
-Check out the Distance Learning website at http://mnabe-distancelearning.org/

 PANDA equips Minnesota ABE teachers, program managers, and volunteers with training, disability awareness, and resources to positively impact students with disabilities.
 PANDA provides a comprehensive disabilities website; workshops at state and regional events; an Adult Learner Intervention program; phone and email consultations; an assistive technology/loan program; and connections to community resources.

 Southwest ABE provides training to MN ABE staff on ABE assessment tools (including CASAS and TABE) and hosts the annual ABE Support Services Conference for ABE support staff.
 In addition, Southwest ABE manages the Racial Equity in Adult Education grant, which seeks to identify and alleviate current inequities within MN Adult Education, to benefit ALL students that we serve.